kahkeshan/thesis/readme.txt

-from local repo to remote
+from local repo to remote github